statsig-io/docs/docs/integrations/data-connectors/segment-v2.md

 Enabling the Segment integration for Statsig will allow Statsig to pull in your Segment events.
 This allows you to run experimentation using Statsig with all of your pre-existing events without requiring any additional logging.

+Events received from Segment will be visible and aggregated within the [Metrics](/metrics) tab in the Statsig Console.
+Events will also be included in any [Pulse](/pulse) and [Experiment](/experiments-plus/monitor) results you have.

 ## Configuration

 1. From the Destinations catalog page in the Segment App, click **Add Destination**.